 The Centre's research students have received considerable support from UHI's Graduate School and Research Office.
 All postgraduate research students participate in an intensive programme of induction, organised by the Graduate School.
 This three-day event brings together doctoral students from across the University to undergo training in research, how to write a PhD, the University's resources for research and the supervisory process.
 Each year, the Graduate School organises a Postgraduate Conference, which provides students with the opportunity to present their research to a university-wide audience.
 In addition, the Graduate School also offers a range of workshops and training programmes throughout the year which the Centre's students take advantage of, including sessions on PhD writing skills, training for the viva examination, research skills and career development and students have access to funds to support travel to archives and conferences.
-Students also benefit from close monitoring of their progression through the Graduate School's Research Degree Sub-Committee.
-The quality of PhD supervision at the Centre benefits as well from the Graduate School, with staff taking part in their Supervisor Training Programme.
+Students also benefit from close monitoring of their progression through the Graduate School, with staff taking part in their Supervisor Training Programme.